Esri/geotour-js/README.md

 # Tour Map

-This library takes a feature service of stops and animates great circle lines between them using the ArcGIS JavaScript API in either a 2D `MapView` or a 3D `SceneView`.
+This component takes a feature service of stops and animates great circle lines between them using the 4.0 ArcGIS API for JavaScript in either a 2D [`MapView`](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html) or a 3D [`SceneView`](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html).

 See a live version [here](https://nixta.github.io/tourmap/).